gatsbyjs/gatsby/docs/docs/deploying-to-qovery.md

 ### 3. Add your Gatsby site

-Click on the create an application button and select your Github or Gitlab repository where your Strapi app is located.
+Click on the create an application button and select your Github or Gitlab repository where your Gatsby site is located.

 Click on next.